You’d think I’d be getting sick of this at my age.

-"I don't know."
-I shrug, smiling to myself, knowing exactly who I need to call.
-Who will accept me for who I actually am.
-The only person who I’ve ever let hear the crazy things that float around in my head, come out of my mouth.
-"You set the bar pretty low.”
+“Hm.
+I’m not so sure.”
+I laugh to myself, shrugging, knowing exactly who I need to call.
+The person who always accepts me for who I truly am.
+The only one I’ve ever revealed my genuine thoughts to.
+“You set the bar pretty low.”

 And with that last bit...
 I’m fucking out!

 Deuces Phoenix.
-This town ain’t big enough for the both of us!
+This town ain’t big enough for the both of us.

-“I’m rich as fuck now, remember?”
+“I’m rich as Jesus now, remember?”